Mykola Khvylovy: Works

 Khvylovy wrote both poetry and short stories.
 His short stories are best known for their difficult narrative forms and complicated imagery.

 A novel, titled Valdshnepy (The Woodsnipes), remained unfinished and unpublished when he died.
 Its second part — the first published in Vaplite in 1927 — had been confiscated.

 He wrote a number of pamphlets presenting his views of the connection between politics and art.
 He advocated an orientation toward cultural trends in Western Europe in order to loosen Ukraine's dependence on Russian forms and inspiration, as he deemed excessive Russian influence on Ukrainian literature as something akin to colonialism.
 His pamphlets created a major controversy and divided representatives of the budding Ukrainian literary scene and created tensions with the authorities.
 In the second series, Dumky proty techyi (Thoughts against the Current), which appeared in Kul’tura i pobut in November–December 1925 and separately in 1926, Khvylovy further developed his argument against the "cult of epigonism".
 By adopting a psycho-intellectual orientation on Europe, he argued, Ukrainians can enter onto their own path of development.

-Leaving aside poetry, from which the writer soon turned to prose, the work of M. Khvylevy following G. A. Kostyuk can be divided into three periods:
+Leaving aside poetry, from which the writer soon turned to prose, the work of M. Khvylovy following G. A. Kostyuk can be divided into three periods:

-1921-1924 - the time of the experiment and the search, to which the plotless romantic, lyrical, everyday satirical studies and the stories “Life” (Zhittya), “Puss in Boots” (Kit at Chobotyakh), “On the Deaf Road” (On the Deaf Hat) belong, “Editor Clark”, “Blue Leaf Fall” (Blue Leaf Fall), “Pig” (Pig), “Arabesques”, the short story “I” and others.
+1921–1924 – the time of the experiment and the search, to which the plotless romantic, lyrical, everyday satirical studies and the stories “Life” (Zhyttya), “Puss in Boots” (Kit u Chobotyakh), “On the Deaf Road” (Na Hluhim Shlyakhu) belong, “Editor Kark” (Redaktor Kark), “Blue Leaf Fall” (Synii Lystopad), “Pig” (Svynia), “Arabesques” (Arabesky), the short story “I” and others.

-1925-1930 - the period of creative maturity, the statement of style, theoretical understanding of art and a clear focus on the plot: the satirical stories “Ivan Ivanovich” and “The Examiner”, the socio-psychological novel “From Variable Biography” (Iz Varinoï biografiï), the novel “Mother” (Mati), the story "Sanatorium zone" (The story about the sanatorium zone) and the novel "Woodcocks", polemic pamphlets "Kamo ryadesh?", "Ukraine or Little Russia?" and so on.
+1925–1930 – the period of creative maturity, the statement of style, theoretical understanding of art and a clear focus on the plot: the satirical stories “Ivan Ivanovich” and “The Examiner”, the socio-psychological novel “From Varya's Biography” (Iz Varynoï biografiï), the novel “Mother” (Maty), the story "Sanatorium zone" (The story about the sanatorium zone) and the novel "Woodcocks", polemic pamphlets "Kamo hryadeshy?", "Ukraine or Little Russia?" and so on.

-1931-1933 - “the period of heroic patience”, the period of defeats, retreats, and recent attempts to find a place in the new emerging mainstream.
+1931–1933 – “the period of heroic patience”, the period of defeats, retreats, and recent attempts to find a place in the new emerging mainstream.
 A number of critics believe that after abandoning his views in penitential letters, Khvylovy ceased to exist as a writer.
 Then Khvylovy tried to rehabilitate himself in the eyes of the party leadership and dissociated himself from Khvylevism.
 The writer became entangled in a dangerous game and lost in a fight with the party leadership.
 Hopelessness led to a tragic ending.
 Dontsov believed that even if Khvylyovy himself pressed the trigger of the revolver, Moscow put the weapon in his hand.
-The last stage of his work includes “Hunting Stories” (Mislivsky Opovidannya; the writer was an avid hunter), “From the Laboratory” (3 laborers), “Future Miners” (Maybutny Shakhtari), etc.
+The last stage of his work includes “Hunting Stories” (Myslyvsky Opovidannya; the writer was an avid hunter), “From the Laboratory” (3 laborers), “Future Miners” (Maybutny Shakhtari), etc.